hwangjc/HayBoxFGC/README.md

 To switch to Smash 64 when you're in any other mode, hold:
 - Mod X + Start + X

   By default, this is the layout your controller starts with upon plugging into a Nintendo 64.
 The recommended cable for playing Smash 64 on console is the USB-C to N64 cable.

+### Emulator Setup
 The recommended cable for playing Smash 64 on PC is the USB-C to USB-A cable.
 You will need to manually map the controls on the emulator your first time playing.
 For more information, follow the guide linked [here](https://smash64.online/gamecube/).

 ### Experimental Smash 64 Layout